 Disabled Access, Wheelchair walks, Easy Access, Access for All, Mobility, Walks on Wheels, Miles without Stiles - whatever the term the following is all about accessibility to the countryside and green spaces of Norfolk.

 Walks Greenspaces and Countryside

-Access for All in the Brecks part 1 of 3 - Access for All in the Brecks part 2 of 3 - Access for All in the Brecks part 3 of 3 - downloadable PDF leaflets (now discontinued) produced by the Brecks Partnership and covers accessible attractions and routes, they may still be of use.
+Access for All in the Brecks part 1 of 3 - Access for All in the Brecks part 2 of 3 - Access for All in the Brecks part 3 of 3 Archived PDF download - A5 leaflet includes detailed information on Access for all routes suitable for people with limited mobility, plus a summary of other relevant sites to visit - (now discontinued) produced by the Brecks Partnership and covers accessible attractions and routes, they may still be of use.

 Accessible boating on the Broads - Wheelchair accessible passenger boats run tours throughout the Broads and many hire boat companies offer accessible day boats